- Forward Linkages (Supplying Extractives’ Downstream Sectors)

 - One Thing Leads to Another: Promoting Industrialisation by Making the Most of the Commodity Boom in Sub-Saharan Africa (David Kaplan, Raphael Kaplinsky, Mike Morris)

 - Linkages to the Resource Sector: The Role of Companies, Government, and International Development Cooperation (Columbia Center for Sustainable Investment, Deutsche Gesellschaft fur Internationale Zusammenarbeit (GIZ))

 This paper analyzes policies that contribute to the governance and management of the mineral sector in Botswana.
 Lessons from other ...

-The ''resource curse'' is challenged in this paper by presenting opportunities for promoting industrial development by building economic ...
+The ''resource curse'' is challenged in this paper, which presents opportunities for promoting industrial development by building economic ...

-This report provides in an depth case study on Zimbabwe's Beneficiation policy, particularly contrasting the country's efforts to those made ...
+This report provides an in-depth case study of Zimbabwe’s beneficiation policy, particularly contrasting the country’s efforts ...

 Linkages to the Resource Sector: The Role of Companies, Government, and International Development Cooperation

 This publication includes information for key linkages in the resource sector.
 Each linkage explored includes a literature review and case ...

 This article provides an in-depth analysis of the diamond-cutting industry in Botswana and the effects of rising costs on employees and the ...

 This article provides an analysis of the downsizing of the diamond cutting industry in Botswana, Namibia, and South Africa. ...